 Decreasing harmful toxins in Puget Sound by addressing storm water runoff

 The Puget Sound is in danger because of pollution and overdevelopment.
-Our stormwater infrastructure is outdated unable to filter toxins effectively when it rains.
-The good news is filtering water through soil and beneficial plants can go along way in neutralizing toxic chemicals.
+Our stormwater infrastructure is outdated and unable to filter toxins effectively when it rains.
+The good news is that filtering water through soil and beneficial plants can go a long way in neutralizing toxic chemicals.
 We just need to construct infrastructure that promotes this.
 We also need effective regulations to preserve and enhance critical habitat areas.

 Climate change is affecting our Pacific Northwest.
 Oil companies and corporations have spent billions lying to convince us that the threat is not real.
 This lie they have perpetrated is criminal.
 By delaying solutions we have already guaranteed that the earth’s temperature will rise.
 We are already experiencing heat waves, droughts, changes in ocean conditions, and extinctions of animal species.
 In Puget Sound salmon and Orca whales are in danger.
 Our own Washington State oyster growers are having trouble raising oysters because of changes in water chemistry resulting from climate change, and the crabbing industry may be next., Failing to address climate change is costing us jobs.